Adaptive Cholesky Gaussian Processes: Methodology

 \subsection{Stopping strategy}

-Suppose that we have processed $M$ data points with $(N-M)$ data points still in the queue.
-We can then decompose \cref{eq:log_marginal_alternative} into a sum of terms which have already been computed and a remaining sum
+Suppose that we have processed $M$ data points with $N-M$ data points yet to be seen.
+We can then decompose \cref{eq:log_marginal_alternative} into a sum of terms, which have already been computed, and a remaining sum

 Recall that we consider the $\vec x_i, y_i$ as independent and identically distributed random variables.
-Hence, we could estimate $B$ as $A(N-M)/M$. \kscmt{Would it be clearer if we replace $A$ and $B$ with, say, $p(\vec y_A)$ and $p(\vec y_B)$?
-My head keeps thinking of $A$ and $B$ as constants like $N$ and $M$, which makes this discussion confusing.} Yet this is estimator is biased, since $(\vec x_{M+1}, y_{M+1}), \dots, (\vec x_N, y_N)$ interact non-linearly through the kernel function.
+Hence, we could estimate $\B$ as $(N-M)\A/M$.
+Yet this is estimator is biased, since $(\vec x_{M+1}, y_{M+1}), \dots, (\vec x_N, y_N)$ interact non-linearly through the kernel function.
 Instead, we will derive unbiased lower and upper bounds, $\L$ and $\U$.
-To obtain unbiased estimates, we use the last-$m$ processed points, such that conditioned on the points up to $\tzero\ce M-m$, $\log p(\vec y)$ can be sandwiched,
+To obtain unbiased estimates, we use the last-$m$ processed points, such that conditioned on the points up to $\tzero\ce M-m$, the expected value of $\log p(\vec y)$ can be bounded from above and below:

-and the observations from $\tzero$ to $M$ can be used to estimate $\L$ and $\U$.
+and the observations from $\tzero$ to $M$ can be used to estimate $\L$ and $\U$. \cref{fig:method_sketch} shows a sketch of our approach.

 We can then detect when the upper and lower bounds are sufficiently near each other, and stop computations early when the approximation is sufficiently good.
-More precisely, given a desired relative error $r$, we stop when $\U$ and $\L$ have the same sign and when
+More precisely, given a desired relative error $r$, we stop when

-If the bounds hold, then the estimator $\frac{1}{2}\L+\frac{1}{2}\U$ achieves the desired relative error (\cref{lemma:rel_err_bound} in appendix).
+If the bounds hold, then the estimator $(\L+\U)/2$ achieves the desired relative error (\cref{lemma:rel_err_bound} in appendix).
 This is in contrast to other approximations, where one specifies a computational budget, rather than a desired accuracy.

-The stopping conditions can be checked \kschg{before or after} Step 3 of the Cholesky decomposition \kschg{(\cref{sec:cholesky})}.
-Here, we explore the \kschg{former} option since Step 3 is the bottleneck due to being less parallelizable than the other steps.
-As a consequence, the term $A$ is available only until index $\tzero$ and our bounds estimate also the partially processed points. \kscmt{not sure what this last sentence means.}